brgmnn/audio-transcoder/README.md

 ## Library Model ##

 The library model is aimed at managing a subset of files where only the subset is to be transcoded.
-_Atran_ can have an arbitrary number of libraries.
+The audio transcoder can have an arbitrary number of libraries.
 Each library has a root source directory and a root target directory as well as a list of tracked paths.
 All paths associated with a library are located under the source directory.
 Only the list of tracked paths will be transcoded from the source directory.